Police related deaths

 South Wales Police

-Concerns summary Police officers face severely limited access to qualified mental health advice and patient records when responding to mental health crises, due to withdrawn triage support and unimplemented alternative services.
+Concerns summary (AI summary) Police officers face severely limited access to qualified mental health advice and patient records when responding to mental health crises, due to withdrawn triage support and unimplemented alternative services.

-Action taken summary South Wales Police commits to continuing to work in partnership with NHS Wales and health boards to ensure effective processes for officers to obtain medically qualified advice at any time for mental
+Action Planned (AI summary) South Wales Police will continue to work in partnership with NHS Wales and health boards to ensure officers can obtain medically qualified advice for people in crisis at any time.

 Peter Kelly